Period Equality for all!

 We also have free posters for both primary and secondary schools that you can download, you can find them here

 Our research found that 52% of people* think girls should have access to period products via free vending machines in washrooms.
-In response to this, we worked with schools, local authorities and FM providers to develop a free-vend sanitary machine, which we believe is the best solution in providing free sanitary products.
+In response to this, we worked with schools, local authorities and FM providers to develop a period product vend machine, which we believe is the best solution in providing free period products.

-The Free-Vend Sanitary Machine can be easily fitted in washrooms and is convenient and discreet.
+The period product vend machine can be easily fitted in washrooms and is convenient and discreet.
 It offers a managed and hygienic method of distributing products to students. without the embarrassment of having to ask a teacher or colleague.

 Research also found that people would support free period product vending machines in key areas of society, including GP Surgeries, leisure centres and community centres.
 Could you place one in your workplace to help normalise free product periods?